HPE XP

 The HPE Storageworks XP (XP = eXtended Platform) is a computer data storage disk array sold by Hewlett Packard Enterprise using Hitachi Data Systems hardware and adding their own software to it.
-It's based on the Hitachi Virtual Storage Platform and targeted towards enabling large scale consolidation, large database, Oracle, SAP, Exchange, and online transaction processing (OLTP) environments.
+It's based on the Hitachi Virtual Storage Platform (VSP) and targeted towards enabling large scale consolidation, large database, Oracle, SAP, Exchange, and online transaction processing (OLTP) environments.

 The XP Disk Array family

 Used to be called P9000 XP, to match with other disk array products they sold at the time (P2000, P4000, P6000 and P10000).